Nebcon1/PlanetApp/README.md

 # PlanetApp

-Repository for a planet information site, building my understanding of full-stack development (in particular React and Typescript).
+Repository for a planet information site.

 ## Building and Running